pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

     Any file specification dictionary in the document may have an <b>EF</b> entry that specifies an embedded file stream.
 The stream data shall still be associated with a location in the file system.
 In particular, this method shall be used for file attachment annotations (see 12.5.6.15, "File attachment annotations"), which associate the embedded file with a location on a page in the document.
   </li>
   <li>
-    Embedded file streams may be associated with the document as a whole through the <b>EmbeddedFiles</b> entry in the PDF file’s name dictionary (see 7.7.4, "Name dictionary").
+    Embedded file streams may be associated with the document as a whole through the <b>EmbeddedFiles</b> entry in the PDF file's name dictionary (see 7.7.4, "Name dictionary").
 The associated name tree shall map name strings to file specifications that refer to embedded file streams through their <b>EF</b> entries.
   </li>
 </ul>
 </del>